Ivanjica: Infrastructure

-The municipality of Ivanjica has 84.47 kilometers of state roads class I, the most in Moravica District, mostly because of its size.
+The municipality of Ivanjica has 84.47 kilometers (as of 2017) of state roads class I, the most in Moravica District, mostly because of its size.
 It also has 134.3 kilometers of state road class II and 170 kilometers of local roads.

-Ivanjica lies on State Road 21 (M 21) which intersects with State Road 23 (Zlatibor Highway) in Požega.
-Further, the State Road 23 intersects with A2 motorway near Čačak, which is the main and fastest road connection with the capital city of Belgrade.
-The southern sections of this motorway are under construction and the road is planned to go through Ivanjica as well in the future.
+Ivanjica lies on State Road 21 (M 21) which intersects with A2 motorway near the Požega's village of Gorobilje, some 35 kilometers from Ivanjica.
+The southern sections of this motorway are in the planning phase, and the road is planned to go through Ivanjica as well in the future.